khushi06/mudita/Quick-Start-Guide.md

     $ $AWS_AUTO_SCALING_HOME/bin/as-update-auto-scaling-group --name monkey-target -I $ACCOUNT_KEY -S $SECRET_KEY --min-size 0 --max-size 0
     OK-Updated AutoScalingGroup
 ```
-Then poll with as-describe-instances as above until there are no instances ready.
+Then poll with **as-describe-auto-scaling-groups** as above until there are no instances ready.
 After the instances have been terminated then you can delete the ASG:
 ```shell
     $ $AWS_AUTO_SCALING_HOME/bin/as-delete-auto-scaling-group -I $ACCOUNT_KEY -S $SECRET_KEY --auto-scaling-group monkey-target